edamontology/edamontologyDocs/editors_guide.rst

 Data
 ^^^^
 1. Placholder concepts **MUST** be annotated with ``<usageGuideline>Not recommended for annotation in bio.tools.</usageGuideline>``.
-2. **MUST NOT** contain any chains of placeholder concepts, *i.e.* placholders are only allowed in the first tier.
+2. **SHOULD NOT** contain any chains of placeholder concepts, *i.e.* placholders are normally allowed (with a few rare exceptions) in the first tier.

 Data->Identifier
 ^^^^^^^^^^^^^^^^